EdmanQ/playwright_javascript-happiness/README.md

-# qmate-happiness
+# playwright_javascript-happiness
-Simle repo for automate api and ui tests with qmate
+Simle repo for automate api and ui tests with playwright